 Disclaimer: I don't own any of this.
 I'm not writing this for profit.

-Author's Note: This is in response to some readers who began this story with a preconceived notion as to Harry Potter's place in the fic.
-Although this story is set in the Harry Potter universe created by J K Rowling, Harry Potter is not a character in this story.
-He really does die in the prologue.
-Instead, the protagonist of the story is a canon Star Wars character whose last name should be recognizable to anyone who has ever seen any SW at all; the heroine is of course the indomitable and highly enjoyable Luna Lovegood.
+Author's Note: When I say in the blurb that Harry dies, what I mean is that Harry dies.
+He's dead.
+Instead, the protagonist of the story is a "Legends" canon Star Wars character whose last name should be recognizable to anyone who has ever seen any SW at all; the heroine is of course the indomitable and highly enjoyable Luna Lovegood.

 This remains one of my favorite stories.
 I hope you enjoy it as well.

 The Boy Who Fell;